Git is a version control system that is decentralized by design. Anyone can run

 BitTorrent and Dat, on the other hand, are entirely focused around the model of a “torrent” or “Dat archive”.
 Data is only exchanged around one of these objects and it never crosses over.
 BitTorrent has a vaguely defined standard for leaching chunks off another somehow-related torrent that the downloader is assumed to maybe have previously downloaded.
 This isn’t implemented in many clients and it’s not found in GitTorrent either.

 However, GitTorrent is smarter than your average BitTorrent client.
 It can request that peers pack and transfer a set of Git objects it needs.
-E.g. if the last commit it has is commit
+For example, if the last commit it has is commit

 aaaa and that the newest commit is